Posted on Categories CETags

 The rule from LARA, R 338.7001 was updated March 23, 2023 to allow for more ways for licensees to complete the requirement.
 The rule describes how many hours a licensee requires and the acceptable modalities of training as well as providers of the training.

 The number of required hours of continuing education varies based on the type of license held by the nurse.
 RN’s and LPN’s are required to complete two hours of implicit bias education every two years as part of their continuing education requirements.
-Nurse Practitioners are required to complete three hours of implicit bias education every two years.

 Renew Now CE’s implicit bias continuing education courses are designed to provide nurses with an understanding of implicit bias, its impact on patient care, and strategies to address it.
 These courses cover a range of topics, including the history of implicit bias, health disparities, and proven methods to address implicit bias.
 The courses are designed to help nurses recognize their own implicit biases and develop strategies to reduce their impact on patient care.